Diocese of Plymouth

 St Joseph, Newton Abbot

-St Dunstan, New Park
+St Dunstan, South Brent

 All Saints Parish, Teignmouth, Shaldon and Dawlish

-Holy Angels Church, Torquay
+Holy Angels, Torquay

 St Peter and St Thomas More, Plymouth, Crownhill and Southway